RaphaelIT7/GSocket/README.md

 # gmod-java Socket
- Allows Garry's Mod to send Data to Java
+ Allows Garry's Mod to send Packets to a Java DatagramSocket by using a gmod_luasocket(https://github.com/danielga/gmod_luasocket).